h3xstream/waf-workshop/website/docs/04-lab.md

 We have an application that will look and behave just like the one from the lab3.
 The application is also vulnerable to SQL injection.

 However, this time the WAF is even more aggressive.
 NAXSI is the open-source firewall used.
-No training was made (usually done to reduce false positive).
-All parameter are prohibited from special characters!
+No training was made (usually done to reduce false positives).
+All parameters are prohibited from special characters!

-Another important difference is that the backend application was reimplemented in Go and HTTP2 support was enable.
+Another important difference is that the backend application was reimplemented in Go and HTTP2 support was enabled.

 ```go
 import(